caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Fri Apr 23

+Lots of good progress on the [coding assessment](/ctti-draft) section of the guide.

+## Wed Apr 22

+Wrote article in [DEV](https://dev.to/caroso1222/this-is-how-much-you-can-really-make-in-the-top-remote-working-platforms-100k-32og).
+Got a few more subs.

+## Tue Apr 21

+No progress

 ## Mon Apr 20

 Finally started writing the CTTI guide.
 I wrote almost all the English Interview section today.
 Progress [here](/ctti-draft).
 Also, we just crossed **135 subscribers** in the newsletter.
 I'll send the newsletter tomorrow.